Accredited Online Occupational Therapy Assistant Program

 St. Catherine University is accredited by the Higher Learning Commission (HLC), an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
 This regional accreditation means our university has been closely evaluated and certified for meeting very specific standards of higher learning.
 To learn more about the HLC and its accreditation process, please call 800.621.7440 or visit hlcommission.org.

 Students who graduate from our OTA program must take and pass the NBCOT Exam to become a certified occupational therapy assistant, which is required to practice the profession.
 In addition to national certification, OTAs must meet the licensure requirements for the states in which they plan to practice.
-Some state licensure boards, such as the Virginia Board of Medicine, recommend that OTA students who are about to graduate apply for licensure when registering for the NBCOT exam.
+Most states, the District of Columbia, and Puerto Rico require Occupational Therapy Assistants to be licensed.

 Important Note: A felony conviction can affect a person’s ability to sit for the NBCOT Exam or attain state licensure.